JLC Triple Date Cal.P484/1 18ct 1947 36mm

 Fully Inspected, Serviced & Guaranteed

 Wonderful 18ct Yellow Gold Case with Beautiful ‘Teardrop’ Lugs

 Large 36mm, 18ct Yellow Gold Case, Excluding the Unsigned Crown

 Original, Unrestored and Untouched Off-White Dial with Original ‘Dauphine’ Hands

-High Quality Matt Black Alligator Strap with Plain Gold Plated Buckle
+High Quality Matt Navy Alligator Strap with Plain Gold-Plated Buckle

 All in Absolutely Top Grade, Beautiful, Stunning Condition